-Like humans, dogs need to be kept entertained and engaged to stay healthy and happy.
-Australian Shepherds are no exception.
-In fact, most “Aussies”, as they are called, require more attention and activities than many other breeds.
+Aussies need to be kept entertained and engaged to stay healthy and happy.
+Australian Shepherds often require more attention and activities than many other dog breeds.

 Keeping your Aussie entertained can be broken down into 5 main activities: exercise, solving puzzles, learning new tricks, canine clubs, and doing a job.

 Aussies are naturally inquisitive, intelligent, and playful creatures who were bred for herding and other similar challenging work.
 As a result, Aussies tend to have more energy than many other dog breeds.
 This can make them a difficult pet to own, if you don’t find a way to help keep the Aussie entertained, engaged, and active.